chain4travel/camino-website/src/code-of-conduct.md

 ## Our Standards

-- Be respectful, be civil and be collaborative
-- Be empathetic and considerate
-- Be open, honest and transparent
-- Be accountable, reliable and dependable
+- We will always act with integrity and in the best interests of the foundation and those we serve.
+- We will be transparent and accountable in all our actions and decisions.
+- We will respect the rights and dignity of all individuals and treat them fairly and with kindness.
-- Respect confidentiality
+- We will maintain confidentiality and protect sensitive information.
+- We will avoid conflicts of interest and disclose any potential conflicts to the appropriate authorities.
+- We will not engage in any illegal or unethical activities.
+- We will strive for excellence in everything we do and continuously seek to improve and learn.

 ## Unacceptable behaviour